 Perhaps it is the view that is the statement.
 If so, use your curtains/dressing to ‘frame’ what’s beyond the window.
 Add some comfy seating and you could find yourself in an area that’s difficult to pull yourself away from.
 Get some great inspiration for dressing your windows from Houzz.

-Focus on fabric
+Focus on Fabric

 Whether you choose patterned or plain fabric for your curtains, make sure you pick an accent colour for cushions or rugs to tie the whole scheme together.
 Choosing the fabric is just the start.

-• Tape top: a traditional option.
+A traditional option.
 Tape runs across the top of the curtain with rows of string allowing the curtain to be gathered creating pleats.
 Hooks go through the tape and then hang onto a track running above the window.

-• Eyelet top: a more contemporary look.
+A more contemporary look.
 These have holes in the top of the curtain that allow it to thread directly over the pole.
 It creates a simple look where the curtains hang in ‘waves’ rather than pleats created by tape tops.

-• Net curtains: quite old-fashioned these days, though still good for maintaining privacy.
+Quite old-fashioned these days, though still good for maintaining privacy.
 They allow light through, at the cost of disrupting the view.
 They are great for windows on ground floor levels beside roads however where the view isn’t that great anyway and you’d like to maintain privacy.

 Think about what your curtains need to achieve – are they just to look pretty or do they need to stop people looking in?
 Perhaps you need blackout material for a bedroom?
 Do they need to keep out draughts?